makma/fingerprintjs.com/content/blog/bot-detection-identifying-bot-traffic-with-open-source-browser-fingerprinting-techniques.md

 ...
 ```

-Next, create a function to check a username against their last known visitor ID from FingerprintJS, and add a piece of state to indicate whether the username and visitor ID combination is valid or not:
+Next, create a function to check a username against their last known visitor ID from Fingerprint, and add a piece of state to indicate whether the username and visitor ID combination is valid or not:

 ```
 ...